sangeetbanik/BellaBeat_Analysis_Project/Data_Cleaning_and_Combination.md

 duplicate_hr = df_hourly.duplicated().sum()
 print("no.of duplicates:", duplicate_hr) #prints the number of duplicate rows in the dataframe
 ```
-- checked for the datatypes o all the variables in the tables.
+- checked for the datatypes of all the variables in the tables.
 ```PYTHON
 #checking the datatypes and changing them if necessary
 df_activity.info()